Houston Murder & Homicide Defense Lawyer

 - Tainted or inadmissible evidence: In many cases, the evidence is obtained through illegal searches, seizures of property, or is tainted through violating proper legal procedures.
 In such cases, we will file an action to have the evidence deemed inadmissible.

-- Insanity: Philadelphia law allows you to plead not guilty by reason of insanity, which applies in cases where the accused was either unable to determine right from wrong or didn’t understand the nature of the act.
+- Insanity: Houston law allows you to plead not guilty by reason of insanity, which applies in cases where the accused was either unable to determine right from wrong or didn’t understand the nature of the act.

 - The death was accidental: If we can show that you had no intention to do harm, weren’t acting negligently, and were not otherwise engaged in criminal activity at the time of the killing, we may be able to achieve an acquittal or reduced charges.